View a markdown version of this page

 IAM Roles Anywhere supports making calls to all of its API actions from your VPC.

-By default, full access to IAM Roles Anywhere is allowed through the endpoint.
+VPC endpoint policies are supported for all IAM Roles Anywhere API methods, including CreateSession.
+Full access to IAM Roles Anywhere is allowed through the endpoint by default.
 For more information, see Controlling access to services with VPC endpoints in the Amazon VPC User Guide.

 Creating an interface VPC endpoint for IAM Roles Anywhere